vmware-archive/cf-redis-release/README.md

 Run the following steps:

-1. fill out the following environment variables of the `.envrc.template` file and save as .envrc or export them:
+1. fill out the following environment variables of the `.envrc.template` file and save as .envrc or export them.
+All or almost all the variables are required for tests but these are the minimum required for deploy:
    - BOSH_ENVIRONMENT
    - BOSH_CA_CERT
    - BOSH_CLIENT